Family Weekend Getaway

 Or, head to Children's Lake in Boiling Springs.
 The entire family will enjoy a leisurely stroll around the scenic seven-acre man-made lake.
 If you brought fishing gear, this is the perfect location to set up your rod & reel.
 The Appalachian Trail runs along the side of the lake, making it a good spot to begin a short hike along this iconic footpath.

-Jubilee Cake Studio offers a fun, easy, and inexpensive option to keep the kids occupied if the weather doesn't cooperate for outdoor activities.
+Jubilee Cake Studio in Mechanicsburg offers a fun, easy, and inexpensive option to keep the kids occupied if the weather doesn't cooperate for outdoor activities.
 Choose a cupcake or cake kit, grab your goodies (frosting, fondant, and sprinkles available in a rainbow of colors), and start creating your edible work of art.
-Guests are welcome to use any of the decorating tools available at the studio to help craft a one-of-a-kind creation.
+Guests are welcome to use any decorating tools available at the studio to help craft a unique creation.
 Walk-ins are welcome or check their online calendar and make a reservation for one of their workshops.

 It may be time to head home, but we hope you'll plan a return visit now that you've tasted all that Cumberland Valley offers.
 See you soon!